AdobeDocs/analytics.en/help/implement/vars/config-vars/cookielifetime.md

 >
 >This variable impacts unique visitor counts and attribution.
 Use caution when setting this variable.

-## Cookie Lifetime in Adobe Experience Platform tags
+## Cookie Lifetime using tags in Adobe Experience Platform

 Cookie Lifetime is a dropdown under the [!UICONTROL Cookies] accordion when configuring the Adobe Analytics extension.

-1. Go to `experience.adobe.com` and log in when prompted.
-1. Select [!UICONTROL Launch / Data Collection].
-1. Click [!UICONTROL Go to Launch / Data Collection], then select [!UICONTROL Tags].
+1. Log in to the [Data Collection UI](https://experience.adobe.com/data-collection) using your AdobeID credentials.
 1. Click the desired property.
 1. Go to the [!UICONTROL Extensions] tab, then click the [!UICONTROL Configure] button under Adobe Analytics.
 1. Expand the [!UICONTROL Cookies] accordion, which reveals the [!UICONTROL Cookie Lifetime] dropdown.